imagineLife/big-site/content/node/child_processes/intro.md

 Fork is like spawn.
 Fork spawns _node processes_.
 Fork, maybe as the most unique approach to child processes, includes the `send` method to pass data from the parent process to the forked process.
+Forks have their own memory & v8 processes separate from the parent process.
+This can make forks more expensive than other child-process methods.
-This `fork` method seems to me to be, by far, the fastest way to manag3 some async data workflows between a parent and a child or set of child processes.
+This `fork` method seems to me to be, by far, the fastest way to manage some async node data workflows between a parent and a child or set of child processes.
-Perhaps a write-up comparing the two could help me prove this case. (_if that seems interesting to you as a reader, [let me know!](/about)_)
+Perhaps a write-up comparing the two could help me prove this case. (_if that seems interesting to you as a reader, [let me know!](/about)_).

 ## Programs, Processes, and Threads
 Thanks to [bytebytego](https://www.youtube.com/watch?v=4rLW7zg21gI) for a great rundown of this -